 Evaluations of two instruments targeting the ability to use everyday technology

-The proposed project aims to systematically evaluate and improve the psychometric properties of the instruments Everyday Technology Use Questionnaire (ETUQ) and Management of Everyday Technology Assessment (META), for people with different diagnoses, e.g. MCI or AD, in order to ready them for use in designing, conducting, and evaluating intervention outcomes.
+This project aims to systematically evaluate and improve the psychometric properties of the instruments Everyday Technology Use Questionnaire (ETUQ) and Management of Everyday Technology Assessment (META), for people with different diagnoses, e.g. MCI or AD, in order to ready them for use in designing, conducting, and evaluating intervention outcomes.

-Earlier also The Doctoral School in Health Care Sciences at KI (NFO), Strategiska Forskningsområdet Vård (SFO-V), Stockholm County Council (ALF), Swedish Research Council (VR), FORTE
+Earlier also The Doctoral School in Health Care Sciences at KI (NFO), Strategiska Forskningsområdet Vård at KI (SFO-V), Stockholm County Council (ALF).